mrocklin/blog/_posts/work/2019-05-18-maintainer.md

 To be clear, I wouldn't encourage everyone.
 Even very good developers can be bad reviewers or maintainers.
 Bad reviewers can be unwelcoming and destructive to the process in a variety of ways.
-This activity requires social sensitivity that aren't universally held by software developers, regardless of their programming skill.
+This activity requires social skills that aren't universally held, regardless of programming skill.

 ### Take a Vacation (But Tell Someone)